betheden/hebrew-grammar/content/verb_sequential_imperfect.rst

 looks similar to the normal :ref:`verb_imperfect`, but it is a separate verbal form and must be treated as such.
-A Sequential Prefix Conjugation verb does not function like a normal Prefix Conjugation verb, but it functions similar to a *:ref:`verb_perfect`* verb.
+A Sequential Prefix Conjugation verb does not function like a normal Prefix Conjugation verb, but it functions similar to a :ref:`verb_perfect` verb.
 The difference is an added sense of being connected to an earlier verb to form a sequence of time or a sequence of thought.
 In Hebrew narratives, the Sequential Prefix Conjugation also serves the function of controlling the flow of a story en often occurs at the beginning of a sentence.

-The endings of the Sequential Prefix Conjugation are teh same as the normal Prefix Conjugation but the Sequential form also has an extra prefix, which is a *specialized* form of the :ref:`conjunction`.
+The endings of the Sequential Prefix Conjugation are the same as the normal Prefix Conjugation but the Sequential form also has an extra prefix, which is a *specialized* form of the :ref:`conjunction`.